How to Make Money with Online Courses: A Beginner’s Guide

 Implement flexible subscription models

-Not all students seek the same level of experience when considering getting a certain course.
-Some of them just want to dip their toes in.
-Others want the full, ongoing experience.
+Not all students seek the same level of experience when considering taking a certain course.
+Some just want to dip their toes in, while others want the full, ongoing experience.

 This is why subscription models serve as a way to provide options for your students.